 The Non-Ideal Case

 A part of the electrical energy does not translate into radio wave energy in the less than ideal case.
 Thus, the feed line transmits it back down into the Citizen band radio.
-Standing waves of electrical energy generated in the antenna wire as a result of the energy reflecting back from the antenna.
+Standing waves of electrical energy are generated in the antenna wire as a result of the energy reflecting back from the antenna.
 It may disrupt the radio circuitry.

 How To Tune A CB Radio Antenna?